datacamp/shellwhat/docs/reference.rst

 Checks
 ------

+.. autofunction:: shellwhat.checks.has_funcs.has_code

-.. autofunction:: shellwhat.checks.check_funcs.has_code
+.. autofunction:: shellwhat.checks.has_funcs.has_output

-.. autofunction:: shellwhat.checks.check_funcs.has_output
+.. autofunction:: shellwhat.checks.has_funcs.has_cwd

-.. autofunction:: shellwhat.checks.check_funcs.has_expr_output
+.. autofunction:: shellwhat.checks.has_funcs.has_expr_output

-.. autofunction:: shellwhat.checks.check_funcs.has_expr_exit_code
+.. autofunction:: shellwhat.checks.has_funcs.has_expr_exit_code

 Files
 -----